Annika Hausmann Profile “Life Science Success”

 At the Novo Nordisk Centre for Stem Cell Medicine, reNEW, we like to tell stories of success in science to those who are perhaps beginning their journey in the life science sector.
 One such story of note and the second inspiring scientist we have interviewed for this series is Dr. Annika Hausmann.

 Dr. Annika Hausmann’s career has seen her live in Germany, Switzerland and Denmark.
-She will soon be moving back to ETH Zürich, famous for groundbreaking scientific research, to set up her group on Epithelium-Microbiota Crosstalk as a Junior Group Leader.
+She will be moving back to ETH Zürich, famous for groundbreaking scientific research, to set up her group on Epithelium-Microbiota Crosstalk as a Junior Group Leader.
 For this position, Annika was awarded with an Ambizione grant by the Swiss National Science Foundation.

 Annika studied Molecular Medicine in Germany.
 Before pursuing her PhD in Mucosal Immunology in Switzerland from 2015, she briefly worked in industry for the Novartis Medical Institute for Biomedical Research.
 During her PhD, she focused on host-microbe interactions in the intestine, dissecting how the mucosal immune system differentiates beneficial from pathogenic bacteria, and its role in regulating intestinal inflammation.